 Lee County is committed to being one of the best places possible in Georgia to live, work and raise a family.
 To fulfill this commitment, we know that we must always look for ways to continue building a better Lee County.

-That’s why we are excited to take the next important step by filing a Certificate of Need (CON) application with the Georgia Department of Community Health for a new 60-bed general hospital right here in Lee County.
+That’s why we are excited to take the next important step with the approval of the Certificate of Need (CON) application by the Georgia Department of Community Health for a new 60-bed general hospital right here in Lee County.
 This hospital will not only provide access to excellent healthcare to our County, but also to our surrounding neighbors in Southwest Georgia.
 Our number one priority in building this hospital is to ensure that the residents of our community have a choice when it comes to accessing to the local, excellent healthcare they deserve.

 The leaders of our County know how special our community is, and we want to see our area be the best that it can be.
 We are committed to ensuring that Lee County is as successful as possible – not just today, or five years from today, but for generations down the road.